The Ticking Time Bomb: Why 'Harvest Now, Decrypt Later' Makes Quantum-Proof Encryption Essential for Businesses Today

 For businesses, this means a breach today could lead to catastrophic exposure years later.
 Adversaries are already "harvesting" data through sophisticated methods, waiting for the day when quantum tools become available.
 Waiting is a gamble—data stolen now could be decrypted as early as 2027-2030.

-The Current Landscape: Breaches and Advancements
+The Current Landscape: Mass Data Breaches Feeding Future Quantum Decryption

 Data breaches are rampant in 2025, with over 16 billion records exposed in June alone.
 High-profile incidents, such as the colossal leak of 16 billion passwords from platforms like Google, Apple, and Facebook, demonstrate how vast amounts of sensitive information—including encrypted credentials—are being stolen.
 Healthcare has been hit hard too, with breaches at organizations like Ascension exposing patient data.
 While not all reports specify HNDL motives, the sheer volume of stolen encrypted data creates perfect conditions for future quantum exploitation.